dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 You can read more about it [here](https://github.com/dotnet/BenchmarkDotNet/pull/1587), it requires understanding of what distribution is and how to read it.
 It's also out of scope of this document, but [Pro .NET Benchmarking](https://aakinshin.net/prodotnetbenchmarking/) book has two chapters dedicated to statistics and can help you get a very good understanding of this subject.

 No matter how you are going to benchmark your code, you need to keep in mind that **the larger the input, the more you can benefit from vectorization**.
-If your code uses small buffers, you might not benefit from it, or even regress the performance.
+If your code uses small buffers, performance might even get worse.

 ## Loops

-To work with inputs that are bigger than a single vector, we typically need to loop over the entire input.
+To work with inputs that are bigger than a single vector, you typically need to loop over the entire input.
 This should be split into two parts:

 * vectorized loop that operates on multiple values at a time
 * handling of the remainder